Writing in childhood: 2. The developing stage (7-9 years)

 This stage, also referred to as the transitional stage, is characterized by an increasing level of control over writing, including a more sophisticated understanding of grammar, spelling, and punctuation.
 Children at this stage begin to write more complex sentences and paragraphs, and they are able to communicate their ideas more effectively.
 At this stage, the curriculum plays an important role in the children's skill development.
 Research has shown that support from teachers such as writing activities are strongly correlated with improved writing outcomes.
 Children may also experiment with different writing styles and genres as they continue to refine their skills.

 One of the key aspects of the developing stage is the increased focus on writing for different purposes and audiences.
-Children at this stage are encouraged to write in a variety of contexts, such as writing personal narratives, which helps them to develop a deeper understanding of the conventions of different genres and to become more adept at tailoring their writing to different audiences.
+Children at this stage are encouraged to write in a variety of genres, such as writing personal narratives, which helps them to develop a deeper understanding of the conventions of different genres and to become more adept at tailoring their writing to different audiences.
+This stage shows a shift from emergent writing to more conventional writing, as children begin learning and practicing transcription skills and organizing their ideas.